What is unconscious bias?

 The first step to addressing your unconscious biases is to acknowledge that everyone has them.
 It is a good idea to reflect on your actions and decisions and think about what motivated them.
 Did your actions benefit a particular group of people in an unfair way?
 Reducing these unconscious biases will help create a more inclusive and equitable space for everybody.

-For more information, see What can be done to reduce unconcious bias, created by SBS.
+For more information, see What can be done to reduce unconscious bias, created by SBS.